Battle of Lake Trasimene: Springing the trap

-The leading Romans made contact with the most easterly of the Carthaginians, probably some of the African or Iberian close-order infantry, and the signal was given for all of the Carthaginians to advance, possibly by the sounding of trumpets.
-According to some ancient accounts the Romans could hear these signals on their flank and to their rear, but could not see their enemy, which caused confusion.
+The leading Romans made contact with the most easterly of the Carthaginians, probably some of the African or Iberian close-order infantry and the signal was given for all of the Carthaginians to advance, possibly by the sounding of trumpets.
+According to some ancient accounts, the Romans could hear these signals on their flank and to their rear, but could not see their enemy, which caused confusion.
 It would have taken several hours for the Romans to convert their formation into a battle array, even if they had known which direction to face.
 As it was, with the Carthaginians attacking unexpectedly from the flank and the rear, possibly with poor visibility, there was no chance to form even a rudimentary fighting line.
-Some Romans fled, others clustered into groups of various sizes, ready to engage the enemy on all sides.
+Some Romans fled while others clustered into groups of various sizes, ready to engage the enemy on all sides.
 The fugitives and many of the impromptu Roman groups were rapidly cut down or captured.
 Other groups of Romans put up a stiff fight, especially in the centre, where the attacking Gauls suffered heavy casualties before beating down the trapped Romans after three hours of heavy combat.

 According to Polybius, Flaminius was completely surprised and provided no effective leadership.
 The openly pro-Roman ancient historian Livy, who otherwise paints a poor picture of Flaminius, recorded two centuries later that he was active and valiant in attempting to rally his army and organise a defence before being cut down by a Gaul, Ducarius.
 The trapped portion of the Roman army collapsed.
 Men attempted to swim across the lake and drowned; others waded out until the water was up to their necks and the Carthaginian cavalrymen swam their horses out to chop at their exposed heads.

 The trap failed to close on the 6,000 Romans at the front of the column, who were possibly also those most prepared for battle, and they pushed their way out of the defile against little opposition.
 Realising that they could not affect the battle behind them, they marched on.
 Later in the day they were surrounded by pursuing Carthaginians and surrendered to a force under Maharbal on the promise of being disarmed and freed; "with a garment apiece" according to Livy.
 Hannibal disapproved and only applied this to the allied captives, while selling the Romans into slavery.
 Many of the Carthaginian infantry, especially the Libyans, equipped themselves with captured Roman armour.